ÉCOLE GOLDEN EARS ELEMENTARY SCHOOL

 - threatening behavior towards others (i.e. swearing, hurtful remarks, gossiping, inappropriate gestures)

 - theft, vandalism, or mistreatment of school or others personal property

 - dressing in clothing which is inappropriate for an elementary school and learning (i.e., no clothing referencing drugs, alcohol, sex or foul language)

 - teasing and/or bullying, on or off school grounds, including phone, computer and online messages or social media posts

 - enter and exit the school by assigned doors and refrain from loitering in hallways or washrooms

 - follow recess and lunch hour school rules and listen to supervisors

 Expectations for student conduct for younger students differ from those for older students as they do for students with diverse needs who are unable to meet expectations due to varying abilities.
 It is expected that as students move through successive grades, become older and more mature that they will be more socially responsible.

 Responses to Conduct Issues

+Responses to unacceptable conduct will be thoughtful, consistent and fair.
 The focus of any intervention will be preventative and restorative in nature, rather than merely punitive.